SelecTree: Tree Detail

 Berries are toxic.
 Under right conditions may grow a bit taller.
 The variety 'Tallhedge' is similarily narrow and upright and excellent as a narrow hedge as well.

 Trees may be referred to as male or female.

 Columnar or Conical Shape.

 Has Deciduous foliage.

 Longevity 40 to 150 years.

-Leaves Obovate to Oval, Glossy Dark Green, Gold, Deciduous.
+Leaves Obovate to Oval, Dark Green, Golden or Yellow or Orange, Deciduous.

 Black or Red Drupe, Small (0.25 - 0.50 inches), fruiting in Summer or Fall.

 Bark Dark Brown, Fissured.

 Litter Issue is Dry Fruit.